mmistakes/minimal-mistakes/README.md

 ### Compiling

-* Run `sudo Rscript Rmd2md.R` from base dir.
+* Run `sudo Rscript Rmd2md.R` from base dir (on linux) or open the file Rmd2md.R in R/Rstudio, and run all.
 This will:
     * compile the Rmd into a github acceptable format saved in `_posts/`
     * remove exifs from jpegs saved in `figures/`
 * Add the newly created `*.md* file to the repository using `git add`.